Northern Sky: Composition and arrangement

 The song was probably written during Drake's brief period of living in Hastings with John Martyn and his wife Beverley.
 According to Beverley Martyn, "He wrote that one around us.
 We had a tree in the garden across the pavement – hence the line, 'Smelt sweet breezes at the top of a tree.'
 The top of the tree came to the window where Nick was, and you could see the full moon on the sea at night."
 There has been speculation as for whom the song was written, with Linda Thompson as the most often mentioned candidate.
 There is no real evidence for this however, and he was at the time friendly with a number of women.
 He had platonic friendships with both Sophia Ryde and Beverley Martyn, with whom he was particularly close, although neither of these relationships developed.
-Dann speculates that the song may have been inspired by Drake's enthusiasm for hashish, a drug which the songwriter was using, according to close associates, to insulate himself from the world around him.
+Dann speculates if the song was inspired by Drake's enthusiasm for hashish, a drug which the songwriter was using, according to close associates, to insulate himself from the world around him.
 Although he does not appear to have developed his drug habit further, it has been suggested that his tastes developed after his contact with Cale, who was struggling with a heroin habit.
 After Bryter Layter failed to sell, Drake rarely left his flat, and then only to play an occasional poorly-attended concert or to buy drugs.